hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-17-sagemaker-endpoint.md

 <li>then we parsed the response to get the predictions</li>
 <li>finally we have returned the prediction</li>
 </ul>
 <p>Note that in the endpoint we have used <code>2022-06-17-sagemaker-endpoint-serverless-sdk</code> which we have created through SageMaker SDK.
-You may also use <code>2022-06-17-sagemaker-endpoint-serverless</code> which we created from UI as both points to the same model.</p>
+You may also use <code>2022-06-17-sagemaker-endpoint-serverless</code> which we created from UI as both point to the same model.</p>
 <p>Let's deploy our function code, and create a test event.
 Give it a name and use the following event body</p>
 <div class="highlight"><pre><span></span><span class="p">{</span>
   <span class="nt">&quot;body&quot;</span><span class="p">:</span> <span class="s2">&quot;0.00632,18.00,2.310,0,0.5380,6.5750,65.20,4.0900,1,296.0,15.30,4.98&quot;</span>